glethuillier/xpub-scan-interpreter/README.md

 Out of sync since 2021-05-02 21:59:46.
 In addition, 451 nonspecific operations are missing.
-Besides, there are 31 operations which are extra operations but not duplication of existing operations.
+Besides, there are 31 operations which are extra operations but not duplications of existing operations.
 ```